jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 ## Windows Setups

-Windows 10 64-bit and newer is recommeded. **AMF is not available in Windows Docker and WSL/WSL2.**
+Windows 10 64-bit and newer is recommended. **AMF is not available in Windows Docker and WSL/WSL2.**

 ### Known Issues And Limitations On Windows